rmello4d/TheSustainableDeveloper/beyond_muscles.md

 To become a Sustainable Developer,  we need to transform our working hours into a 'health bank' for our joints, ligaments and deep tissue.

-As for now, keep vivid the importance of our joints, ligaments and tendons.
-The muscles ?
-They will work fine.
+As for now, keep vivid the high level of energy comsuption of our muscles and the importance of our joints, ligaments and tendons for our overall health.

+Let's now talk about our brain.

 ****